sapegin/social-likes/content/en/index.md

 titleTwitter: Share link on Twitter
 titlePlusone: Share link on Google+
 titleLivejournal: Share link on LiveJournal
-titleCode: Get codde to share link on other website
+titleCode: Get code to share link on other website
 singleTitle: Share
 code: Code
 codePrompt: Copy code to clipboard: